PlayFab/gsdk/UnrealPlugin/ThirdPersonMPLocalDeploy.md

 ## Navigation

-You are now ready to ...
-TODO LINK TO THE NEXT DOCUMENT
+You are now ready to deploy [your server to the cloud](ThirdPersonMPCloudDeploy.md).

 Alternately, you can return to the main [Unreal GSDK Plugin](README.md#deploy-to-playfab) guide.